IvoSteimanis/Pro-social-behavior/README.md

 This repository provides the information videos used in the treatments, as well as the data and analysis files to reproduce the results of the  paper "Pro-social behavior in response to slow- and fast-onset hazards".
 Does exposure to fast and slow-onset climate hazards affect prosociality towards others?
 Economic theory and evidence from students suggests that such behaviors would decline in case of a looming displacement threat.
 We test these predictions using behavioral tasks to measure prosociality and randomize information to make climate hazards salient for one group.
 We recruit people who experienced a typhoon in the Philippines, live on low-lying atolls in Solomon Islands or in delta-regions in Bangladesh and Vietnam.
 Our results show that both fast and slow-onset natural disasters increase pro-social behavior without harming the out-group.
 Peoples’ response to the displacement threat is geared towards collective actions to adapt in-situ.

 Authors: Ivo Steimanis1 & Björn Vollan1,*
-Affiliations: 1 Department of Economics, Philipps University Marburg, 35032 Marburg, Germany *Correspondence to: Björn Vollan bjoern.vollan@wiwi.uni-marburg.de
+Affiliations: 1 Department of Economics, Philipps University Marburg, 35032 Marburg, Germany <br>
+*Correspondence to: Björn Vollan bjoern.vollan@wiwi.uni-marburg.de <br>
-ORCID:  Steimanis: 0000-0002-8550-4675; Vollan: 0000-0002-5592-4185
+ORCID:  Steimanis: 0000-0002-8550-4675; Vollan: 0000-0002-5592-4185 <br>
-Classification: Social Sciences, Economic Sciences
+Classification: Social Sciences, Economic Sciences <br>
-Keywords: climate hazards, pro-social behavior, behavioral tasks
+Keywords: climate hazards, pro-social behavior <br>

 ## Abstract